-This study has 100 participants and seeks to measure the benefit of stem cell treatments.
-The research is based around a rotator cuff injuries and the repair procedure for them.
-Some of the participants also received stem cell treatment in the shoulder, while others did not.
+This study has 100 participants and seeks to measure the benefit of cell-based treatments.
+The research is based on rotator cuff injuries and the repair procedure for them.
+Some of the participants received cell-based treatments in the shoulder, while others did not.

-The results are predicted to be that patients who have received stem cell treatment will have a generally better recovery than those who did not.
+The results are predicted to be that patients who have received cell-based treatments will have a generally better recovery than those who did not.
 The study seeks to measure recovery progress by measuring the range of motion, strength, function, and overall tissue health.

 Company: Mayo Clinic

 This small study has only 10 participants.
 It seeks to observe the recovery process of people who have suffered a traumatic spinal cord injury, such as from a car accident or a fall.
-Using autologous (the patient’s own) adipose (derived from fat cells) stem cells, doctors will inject units into a patient’s injury site and monitor their progress over the course of 96 weeks.
+Using autologous adipose stem cells, doctors will inject these into a patient’s injury site and monitor their progress for 96 weeks.

 Doctors will be monitoring changes in patients’ bloodwork as the study progresses.
-The expected outcome is that patients receiving this treatment will have a more successful recovery than those who do not receive stem cell treatments.
+The expected outcome is that patients receiving this treatment will have a more successful recovery than those who do not receive cell-based treatments.